google/WebFundamentals/src/content/en/updates/posts/2015/07/interact-with-ble-devices-on-the-web.markdown

 .catch(error => { console.log(error); });
 {% endhighlight %}

-Using a `characteristicvaluechanged` event listener to know when a characteristic value changes after writing to it also works.

 ### Receive GATT Notifications

 Now, let's see how to be notified when the [Heart Rate Measurement](https://developer.bluetooth.org/gatt/characteristics/Pages/CharacteristicViewer.aspx?u=org.bluetooth.characteristic.heart_rate_measurement.xml)